o7-Fire/Achievements/README.md

 - first griefing client ever made
 - anuke tries to patch uuid changer but unable since ozone code complex af
 - mass destruction on io with tons of bots
+- get an io admin's uuid and caused chaos in io

 # General